PioApocalypse/AMORE/README.md

 - [ ] Visualize list of all samples in laboratory
 - [ ] Move sample from one position to the other
 - [ ] Make sure position is not shared among different samples

+### Phase 5 - Periodic export of data
+> To where?
+How often?
+- [ ] Make daily exports/duplicates of "Sample Locator" experiment
+- [ ] Create API client which periodically (or manually) exports experiments, samples, etc. in JSON format
+- [ ] Send data automatically to specific repository

 ### Phase 6 - Error handling, data validation, sanification
 - [ ] Sanification of inputs provided - avoid code/SQL injections